 Today we live in a world focused on the concept of time.
 Time as it relates to the speed with which things can be accomplished.
 How quickly Domino’s can deliver a pizza.
 How rapidly a personal computer can process and display information.
 How quickly we return a person’s phone call, e-mail or text message.
 Often, though, if things don’t occur quite fast enough we have a tendency to grow impatient.

-The reality is that not everything has the ability or opportunity to happen swiftly.
+The reality is that not everything has the ability or opportunity to happen swiftly like it can in some of the rare, highly sought-after neighborhoods.
 Real estate is one of those elements that take time to right themselves and to gain momentum.
 Home buyer’s attitudes need to become more positive; seller’s need to continue to be motivated; and mortgage lenders need to become more willing to provide financing to qualified buyers.

 We are at that point where the pendulum is very slowly beginning to creep in an upward direction.
 It’s not a balanced market, where buyers and sellers participate on an equal playing field.
 It’s as if sellers have glimpsed just the slightest sliver of light at the end of the tunnel, and, hopefully, it’s not a train speeding in their direction.

-Here are some thoughts about the Boulder County real estate market as it relates to sales activity over the course of the past few years.
+Here are some thoughts about the Boulder County real estate market as it relates to sales activity in Longmont, CO and others over the course of the past few years.
 Information is from IRES, the Northern Colorado MLS.

 · In 2005, there were 4,728 single family homes sold and 1,662 attached units sold.
 In 2009, there were 2,536 single family homes sold and 1,100 attached units sold.
 Overall, that’s a reduction of about 43% in the total number of sales.
 High point of the market to low point of the market since 2005.